Tarot reading for beginners: Basic rules + 3 scariest cards

 1. Death card:

 This is one of the most feared tarot cards, especially in tarot reading for beginners.
-Most people think that death card means death is around the corner.
+Most people think that the death card means death is around the corner.
 This is so untrue!

 What it really means: